This document consists of:

 - Members should refrain from public criticism of fellow Members, differences of opinion should be dealt with on a personal basis and more serious disputes should be referred to the STA.

-- Members should regularly seek ways of increasing their professional development and self-awareness, should welcome evaluation of their work by colleagues and be able to account to pupils, employers and colleagues for their actions.
+- Members should regularly seek ways of increasing their professional development and self-awareness, should welcome evaluation of their work by colleagues and be able to account to pupils, candidates, learners, employers and colleagues for their actions.